emartin43/python_diaries/README.md

 It was really rewarding to work with this dataset because of all the potential ways it can be used to help people and communities.
 Data science can be a powerful tool for promoting social good, especially when it comes to analyzing complex issues such as solitary confinement in detention facilities.
 By using techniques like machine learning and statistical analysis, data scientists can uncover patterns and insights that might otherwise go unnoticed.
 For example, in the context of solitary confinement, data science can be used to analyze large amounts of data on the conditions and outcomes of this practice, such as the length of time individuals spend in isolation, the impact on their mental health, and the correlation between solitary confinement and recidivism.
 This information can be used to inform policy and advocacy efforts aimed at reducing the use of solitary confinement and improving conditions for those who are incarcerated.
 Additionally, data science can also be used to monitor and evaluate the effectiveness of these efforts over time.

-And now that I'm on the lookout for my first entry-level data science job, and I know that the skills I've practiced from focusing on the basics of Python will make me a competitive candidate.

 ### What I want to learn for next time:
 Next time, I want to take my Python skills to the next level by tinkering with geospatial data or running simple linear regressions.